Shoppers take advantage of holiday sales to stock up on essentials

 Sold by Amazon

 Lipstick is a cosmetic you never want to be without.
-Stocking up on a variety of shades means you’ll always be prepared for any season, any event and any outfit.
-This set of three moisturizing lipsticks include Bare It All (a nude/brown cream finish), Gold Pearl Plum (a plum/berry pearl finish) and Cherries in the Snow (a red/coral matte finish).
+Stocking up on a variety of shades means you will always be prepared for any season, any event and any outfit.
+This set of three moisturizing lipsticks includes Bare It All (a nude/brown cream finish), Gold Pearl Plum (a plum/berry pearl finish) and Cherries in the Snow (a red/coral matte finish).

 Sold by Amazon

 As we experienced earlier this year, even essential staples can become hard to find.
-When it’s something as important as baby formula, you want to make sure you’re never caught empty-handed.
+When it is something as important as baby formula, you want to make sure you are never caught empty-handed.
 Aptamil is the top formula brand in Europe and is suitable for babies from birth to 12 months.

 Sold by Amazon